 There are many different kinds of dentistry out there.
 Some of them are designed to produce the best appearance of your teeth as possible, while still others are focused solely on giving you the healthiest teeth possible.
 Restorative dentistry is focused on a union between these two extremes.
 When you have treatments done, or have undergone traumatic injury, you might be left with teeth that do not function as well as you are accustomed to them working.
 They might also look uneven and unnatural, which can have a big negative impact on your self-esteem.
 To help counter these issues and create a smile that restores both function and form to your teeth, restorative dentistry is born.

 Sometimes accidents happen, even to the most cautious of us.
 When they do happen, you could find yourself with serious injury to your teeth.
 Whether from a car accident, a sports accident, or some other kind of accident, traumatic injury can significantly impact the health and appearance of your teeth.
 A cracked or chipped tooth, for example, might appear jagged and look awful in addition to being overall weakened.
-When this kind of accident happens, it is time to call us to discuss your restorative options.
+When this kind of accident happens, it is time to call us at our Woodland, CA dentist office to discuss your restorative options.

 For a cracked or chipped tooth, for example, we might take some time to take a look at the internal injuries of the tooth, and then fix the overt issue.
 Once that has been done, it is time to consider what kind of restorative option is best.
 You might want to have a porcelain veneer or perhaps a crown placed over the tooth, for example, to preserve its appearance and strengthen it.
 For more affordable options, we might look into fixing the area with composite resin that is then molded and shaved to fit both the appearance of your natural teeth as well as to work well with your bite.